kevinfengcs88/nvim/README.md

 })
 ```
 - To show current keymaps, use `:nmap`, `:vmap`, and `:imap` for normal, visual, and insert mode mappings, respectively
+- To show currently installed parsers for treesitter, use `:TSInstallInfo`

 ## Linux tips/miscellaneous tips
 - `q` while stuck in `git diff` exits the logs (may need to hit `i` if the terminal doesn't respond to `q`)